Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Introduction

 \section{Introduction}

-Adaptive control has been quite popular over the last fifty years \cite{signif1}\cite{signif2}, with a variety of methodologies available \cite{signif3}.
-As a matter of fact, as early as 1955, the adaptive techniques have been reported to be widely utilized in industry and this can be come across in literature \cite{review1958}.
+Adaptive control has been quite popular over the last fifty years~\cite{signif1,signif2}, with a variety of methodologies available~\cite{signif3}.
+As a matter of fact, as early as 1955, the adaptive techniques have been reported to be widely utilized in industry and this can be come across in literature~\cite{review1958}.
 The comparative advantage, being the lack of the model, has helped in creating huge related literature.
-Even nowadays, with Industry 4.0-like movements across the Globe being the main streams of digitalization trends in industry \cite{iot1}\cite{iot2}, the cognitive functionalities of automation (exploiting CPS \& IoT) have been integrated to a great extent and the use of adaptive control techniques has been spread even more.
-Also, there have been reported works \cite{digtwin1}, where the well-established technology of adaptive system identification has been presented as an underlying technology for a digital twin.
+Even nowadays, with Industry 4.0-like movements across the Globe being the main streams of digitalization trends in industry~\cite{iot1,iot2}, the cognitive functionalities of automation (exploiting Cyber--Physical Systems and Internet of Things) have been integrated to a great extent and the use of adaptive control techniques has been spread even more.
+Also, there have been reported works~\cite{digtwin1}, where the well-established technology of adaptive system identification has been presented as an underlying technology for a digital twin.
 Applications of adaptive control can be found literally everywhere.
-From domestic applications \cite{app1}, to engineering \cite{app2} and manufacturing \cite{GCbook}, it is highly evident that adaptive control is very useful.
-Indicatively, recently, identification techniqes had been used to model a system response originating from Partial Differential Equations \cite{CloudControl:papa} and attempting to control it in an empirical, yet adaptive way.
-In the case of a digital twin formation, automatic operation is highly important, so the identification phase is of outmost importance.
-A brief, yet full, review on the State-of-The-Art on methods of identification techniques - and more specifically on the issue of choosing the order of the model - reveals initially the use of empirical methods such as trial and error \cite{MathworksTrial}, estimation utilizing the frequency domain \cite{frequency}, and MAP method \cite{MAPmethod}.
-Works have been done previous on the choice the the most suitable metehod \cite{methodReview}.
-Furthermore, the covariances matrix and the residual whiteness are two more methods \cite{covM}\cite{covM2} that are often discussed.
-Moreover, the set of BIC / AIC / GIC methodologies is another set of methods \cite{BICaicGIC_1}\cite{BICaicGIC2_2} highly utilized; there has also been in literature a practical comparison between RSS and BIC \cite{BICvsRSS}.
+From domestic applications~\cite{app1}, to engineering~\cite{app2} and manufacturing~\cite{GCbook}, it is highly evident that adaptive control is very useful.
+Indicatively, recently, identification techniques had been used to model a system response originating from Partial Differential Equations~\cite{CloudControl:papa} and attempting to control it in an empirical, yet adaptive way.
+In the case of a digital twin formation, automatic operation is highly important, so the identification phase is of utmost importance.
+A brief, yet full, review on the State-of-The-Art on methods of identification techniques---and more specifically on the issue of choosing the order of the model---reveals initially the use of empirical methods such as trial and error~\cite{MathworksTrial}, estimation utilizing the frequency domain~\cite{frequency}, and maximum a posteriori (MAP) method~\cite{MAPmethod}.
+Works have been done previous on the choice the the most suitable method~\cite{methodReview}.
+Furthermore, the co-variances matrix and the residual whiteness are two more methods~\cite{covM,covM2} that are often discussed.
+Moreover, the set of Bayesian information criterion (BIC)/Akaike information criterion (AIC)/generalized information criterion (GIC) methodologies is another set of methods~\cite{BICaicGIC_1,BICaicGIC2_2} highly utilized; in the literature there has also been a practical comparison between residual sum of squares (RSS) and BIC~\cite{BICvsRSS}.
 It is worth mentioning at this point that the later method(s) implies the integration of the concept of information.
 What seems to be missing, however, is a numerical illustration on the simplest, intuitive way to extract such information (meaning the order of the system) from data (the responses themselves).
 To this end, this work attempts to investigate numerically a simple method for the estimation of the system order, in time domain, utilizing the linear dependence between the sampled data.
-The concept of the rank of the matrix is utilized as the tool to perform this, as originally suggested by Ho \& Kalman \cite{ho1966effective}.
+The concept of the rank of the matrix is utilized as the tool to perform this, as originally suggested by Ho and Kalman~\cite{ho1966effective}.
+The paper is structured as follows: Firstly, an underlying framework is given.
+Thus, the methodology of creating a digital twin for a manufacturing process through data-driven models is illustrated.
+Also, the significance of introducing automated order estimation techniques to such digital twins is pointed out.
+Next, the Ho--Kalman algorithm is presented and is compared against other methods.
+In continuation, numerical examples are given on the efficiency of the Ho--Kalman algorithm in various cases.
+Finally, conclusions are extracted on the significance and the usability of the algorithm.